Illustrative scenario

 AI option block scheduling changes the summer calendar

 For secondary schools running GCSE and A-level programmes, timetabling is one of the highest-effort tasks of the year.
-A 50% reduction in preparation time is a meaningful recovery of leadership time, not a marginal improvement.
+A material reduction in preparation time is a meaningful recovery of leadership time, not a marginal improvement.

 Interface quality determines training cost

-The difference between three days and two weeks of staff training time adds up across every cohort of new staff.
+The difference between days and weeks of staff training time adds up across every cohort of new staff.
 A platform that is intuitive to use reduces a recurring cost that most schools absorb without measuring.

 Four weeks is enough time to switch from a legacy MIS